BIBLE PASSAGE:

 “Heavenly Father, You are the God of the universe and

-I cannot think of anything or anyone else I can fully trust
+I can’t think of anything or anyone else I can fully trust

-and depend which compares to You.
+and depend on when compared to You.
 Forgive me if I have

 been placing my faith in anything of this world.
 Teach me